Updated: 6th February 2023

 Submitting your blog and RSS feed to blog directories is a good way to start building high-quality links back to your blog.

-You can also get backlinks to your blog by posting legitimate comments in response to posts on other blogs.
+You can also generate backlinks to your blog by posting legitimate comments in response to posts on other blogs.
 With plugins such as CommentLuv, these backlinks are automated.

-However, you can get a decent amount of referral traffic from these links, especially with a well-written comment.
+However, you can get a decent amount of referral traffic from these links, and get noticed by other bloggers, especially with a well-written comment.